temporalio/temporal-polyglot/README.md

 ## Temporal Simple Polyglot example

-This demo shows a Java workflow signalling a Go workflow and vice versa
+This demo shows:
+* How ho signal a Go Workflow from a Java workflow (and vice versa)
+* How to invoke an Activity written in Go from a Workflow written in Java
+* How to invoke an Activity written in Java from a Workflow written in Go

 ### Running the demo